state-adapt/state-adapt/apps/docs2/docs/guide/react/examples/incremental-complexity.md

   res => 'error' in res,
 ); -->

-## Automatic State Lifecycle
+## Automatic State Lifecycle and Unsubscriptions

-For state to be fully reactive, it cannot rely on external control code, including initialization and cleanup code.
+For state to be fully reactive, it cannot rely on any external control code, including initialization and cleanup code.

 StateAdapt stores know when they are being used, and automatically initialize and cleanup their state.